webpy/webpy.github.com/install.md

     Options +ExecCGI
     AddHandler cgi-script .py

 and point your browser to `http://example.com/code.py/`.
 Don't forget the trailing slash, otherwise you'll see a `not found` message (because the `urls` list you defined do not match anything).
-To make thinks work without having to enter the name of the script, you need to add the following rewriting rules to the `.htaccess` file:
+To make things work without having to enter the name of the script, you'll need to add the following rewriting rules to the `.htaccess` file:

     <IfModule mod_rewrite.c>      RewriteEngine on
       RewriteBase /